 Spend time getting to know community members through formative and summative feedback structures.
-Our communities use a peer-reviewed micro-credential structure to reward achievements made and learning competencies achieved.
+Our online collaboration platform uses a peer-reviewed micro-credential structure to reward achievements made and learning competencies achieved.
 Empower your nonprofit’s contributors as leaders and mentors within your community so that they can facilitate more trainings and initiatives as you grow.
 Learn more about this process here.

 As your nonprofit grows, create groups, or cohorts, to target communications based on specific interests, projects, volunteers, levels of members and more.
 Groups can be used for tailored announcements and private discussions within your community.

 Have a quick question?
 Directly message members of your community or engage with other nonprofit leaders on the Participate platform.
 Our direct messaging feature allows you to search and connect with users in effective, real-time communication.
-Use direct messages to welcome members to your community and start building connections that lead to impact from day one.
+Use direct messages to welcome members to your community and start building connections that lead to impact and nonprofit community engagement from day one.

 Long gone are the tedious days of creating segmented email lists.
 Send announcements to your nonprofit’s community or groups of users within your community on topics relevant to them.
 Announcements appear on the community home feed and automatically send emails to community members.

 Build virtual training and blended learning experiences that grow your initiatives through self-paced online courses.
 Our member-driven elearning structure allows you to create courses from scratch or using existing content.
 Easily embed media, connect with community members in learning checkpoints and monetize courses with our built-in e-commerce functionality.
 Each course is accompanied with a peer-reviewed micro-credential saved to a community member’s profile and easily shared via a micro-credential link.